towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Usage: PsychImaging\('AddTask', 'General', 'UseFastOffscreenWindows'\);

-\* 'EnableCLUTMapping' Enable support for old\-fashioned clut animation /
+\* 'EnableCLUTMapping' Enable support for old-fashioned clut animation / clut mapping.
-  clut mapping.
 The drawn framebuffer image is transformed by applying a color lookup table \(clut\).
 This is not done via the hardware gamma tables as in the good ol' days, but by application of the clut via